-Component Description
+t Description

+WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(1) Internal microphones Record sound.
+Internal microphones Record sound.

-(2) Camera light On: The camera is in use.
+Camera light On: The camera is in use.

-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
+Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 For more information, see Using Windows Hello (select products only) on page 42 .
-NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
+NOTE: Camera functions vary depending on the camera hardware

-(4) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+Internal microphones Camera light